mendezgabriel/realestate-demo-solid-principles/README.md

 ## Details:
 - It uses dependency injection to resolve all dependencies.

 - It uses SQL server the for the data store.
-The schema was generated using SQL Data Tools integration with VS. http://msdn.microsoft.com/en-au/data/tools.aspx
+The schema was generated using [SQL Data Tools integration with VS]( http://msdn.microsoft.com/en-au/data/tools.aspx)
 A full backup of the database can be found in the DbBackup folder of this solution in case it is needed to run the application.
 The database should compatible with SQL 2014 and previous.